jensse/axiom/README.md

 default = "image/page-default.webp"
 ```

-> The Default image (`default`) will be used for Structured Data and Open-Graph when Pages/Posts don't have a Feature image set in the Frontmatter.
+The Default image (`default`) will be used for Structured Data and Open-Graph when Pages/Posts don't have a Feature image set in the Frontmatter.
 It should be sized to match the settings entered for `width` and `height`.
 Choose an image that represents the overall theme of the brand or website.

-## Fonts
+## Font

 The Font section controls if the  _Type CSS_ (`/assets/type.css`) stylesheet is used, and if font files are preloaded: